 Registered employers must comply with all Federal, State, and Local laws and established Affirmative Action/Equal Employment Opportunity regulations and guidelines.
 Career Services reserves the right for any or no reason to deny access to any employer, and also reserves the right to refuse and/or edit job postings as deemed warranted by the University in the University's sole and absolute discretion.
 Employers may contact students for recruiting/employment purposes only.
 The selling or soliciting of goods and/or services to students via this database or information obtained from this source is not allowed.
 Student contact that is deemed unprofessional by Career Services will not be tolerated, and the offending employer may be permanently blocked from usage.
 All job/internship postings must accurately reflect the actual duties of the opportunity and ambiguous postings may be refused.

 Third Party Recruiters: Third party employment services are companies, agencies, organizations, or individuals recruiting candidates for employment opportunities at companies or locations other than their own.
-Among other things, all third party employment services must comply with the following:
+All third party employment services must comply with the following:

 - Third party employment services may recruit only for clients they represent and have registered with this office.
+All positions posted with SLU Career Services must contain the clients name.
 Candidates' names and/or resumes obtained for a job opening may not be used for subsequent job openings or for solicitation of employer clients (unless specific arrangements have been initiated and agreed to by the candidates.)
 No fees may be charged to the candidate.

 EEOC Statement: The Management of Saint Louis University views Affirmative Action